IanvanZyl636/argrigistics/README.md

 Please check the formula one project in my GitHub to see how I would normally approach testing a web project

-For this assignment, I spend most of my time to get the design almost identical to the design.
+For this assignment, I spend most of my time to get the CSS almost identical to the design.

 ### CI/CD